DusteDdk/Wizznic/doc/readme.txt

 OpenGL scaling behaves, these can only be edited in the file. glenable - 0=No gl unless -z -1 specified.
 1=OpenGL on always, no need for -1. glfilter - 0 = No smoothing (sharp pixels).
-1 = Smoothing (blurry). glwidth  - Width in pixels when running OpenGL in a window. glheight - Height in pixels when running OpenGL in a window.
+1 = Smoothing (blurry). glwidth  - -1 = Auto, or Width in pixels when running OpenGL in a window. glheight - -1 = Auto, or Height in pixels when running OpenGL in a window.
+If glwidth and glheight is set to -1 The game will chose the largest windowsize that still fits comfortably on the desktop.

 ------------------------------------